-- 1. To receive and adopt the annual report and the audited financial statements for the year to 31 December 2022. - 2.
-To approve the Directors' remuneration policy. - 3.
-To approve the Directors' Remuneration Report. - 4.
-To re-elect Jane O'Riordan as a Director. - 5.
-To re-elect Lord Rockley as a Director. - 6.
-To re-appoint BDO LLP as auditor of the Company and to authorise the Directors to determine their remuneration
+- 1. To receive and adopt the annual report and the audited financial statements for the year to 31 December 2023. - 2.
+To approve the Directors' Remuneration Report. - 3.
+To re-elect Tom Leader as a Director. - 4.
+To re-elect Gaenor Bagley as a Director. - 5.
+To elect Julie Nahid Rahman as a Director. - 6.
+To elect Rupert Dickinson as a Director. - 7.
+To re-appoint BDO LLP as auditor of the Company and to authorise the Directors to determine their remuneration.